Existence and Uniqueness for the SQG Vortex-Wave System when the Vorticity is Constant near the Point-Vortex: The case of several vortices

 for some constants $\beta_i$ and $R_i(0) > 0$ and let

 If for some $T > 0$,

 which is what we call a collision of the point-vortices $z_i$ and $z_j$, then if $\beta_i \neq \beta_j$ this implies that

-which is a more complicated version of the type of blow up that we already discussed in Section~\ref{sec:blow-up}.
+which is a more complicated version of the type of blow up that we already discussed in Section~\ref{sec:blow-up}, let us call it Type I blow-up.
 However if $\beta_i = \beta_j$ it could be possible that \eqref{eq:collapse} holds true, while having that $R_i(t) > m$ and $R_j(t) > m$, with $m>0$, for every $t \in [0,T)$.
-This is a new type of blow-up, which is a classical point-vortex collapse in an exterior field that this time represents the interaction with the background.
+This is a new type of blow-up, let us call it Type II, which is a classical point-vortex collapse in an exterior field that this time represents the interaction with the background.
+For references on the collisions of point-vortices in the SQG equations, we refer the reader to \cite{Reinaud_Dritschel_Scott_2022,Donati_Godard-Cadillac_2023_Holder_reg_collapse,Chen_Liu_2024} and references therein.

 Both in the context of the Euler or SQG point-vortex system, if the intensities $a_i$ have all the same sign, then collapses can not happen and the solution is always global in time.
-For the Euler vortex-wave system, this remains true: there exists a global in time strong solution when the initial vorticity is locally constant around the point-vortices, see \cite{Marchioro_Pulvirenti_1991}.
+For the Euler vortex-wave system, this remains true: there exists a global in time strong solution when the initial vorticity is locally constant around the point-vortices, see \cite{Marchioro_Pulvirenti_1991}, so that in that case, neither Type I nor Type II blow-up can happen.
 For the general SQG vortex-wave system this may not be true anymore because of the possible regularity blow-up of the background.
-Indeed, we prove that a collapse of all positive point-vortices may happen if at least one of the $R_i$ goes to 0, hence if a blow-up as described in Section~\ref{sec:blow-up} happens. \begin{proposition} Let $(\theta,(z_i)_i)$ be a classical (in the sense of Theorem~\ref{thrm:strong_solutions}-$(i)$) solution to the vortex-wave system \eqref{eq:VW-SQG_N} with $N$ points, on at least $[0,T^\ast)$.
+More precisely, we prove that if all the intensities of the point-vortices are positive, then Type II blow-up can occur only if Type I occurs at the same time. \begin{proposition} Let $(\theta,(z_i)_i)$ be a classical (in the sense of Theorem~\ref{thrm:strong_solutions}-$(i)$) solution to the vortex-wave system \eqref{eq:VW-SQG_N} with $N$ points, on at least $[0,T^\ast)$.
 If all the intensities have the same sign, then for a collision of point-vortices to happen at time $T^\ast$ one must have that

 \end{proposition}

 \begin{proof} Assume without loss of generality that $a_i > 0$ for every $i \in \{1,\ldots,N\}$.
 Let

 and